kaboom-db/kaboom-legacy/DEV_GUIDELINES.md

 For ease, there is a pre-made [Postman collection]() available for use that utilises the staging server and a demo accesstoken.

 This document was published on Sunday 30th, 2022.

+## Client Guidelines

+If you are a client developer you must credit Kaboom.
+For GUI applications, please include the Kaboom logo in the about section of your application.
+You can find high quality logos in the [brand assets](https://github.com/kaboom-db/kaboom-api/tree/master/brand%20assets) folder.
+If it's a TUI/CLI application, include something like `Developed with Kaboom` as part as the help or about command.